leporo/sqlf/README.md

 - There are no database schema migrations or any other database schema maintenance tools.
 - There are no compile-time type checks for query arguments, column and table names.
 - There is no wrapper for `OR` clause.
 It affects performance and in most cases can be avoided by using `UNION` expressions, `WITH` clause or window functions.
 Other option is to split a query into two.
 - `sqlf` doesn't help a developer to pinpoint the cause of issue with SQL statement.
-There are thoughts on making a debug wrapper to ease the debug a bit, but so far those are just thoughts.

 ## Is It Fast?